Active Directory

 DELETE_IDENTITY

-Permanently deletes the user identity from Active Directory
+Permanently deletes the identity from Active Directory

 SOURCE_OF_IDENTITY